 As students advance through their High Meadows journey, the depth at which each Connections class introduces concepts and skills increases.

-Middle Years students pursue their own interests by selecting a variety of mini-courses offered throughout the year in a wide range of disciplines, including music and the arts, technology, science, environmental education, public speaking, animal care, and culinary arts.
+Middle School students pursue their own interests by selecting a variety of mini-courses offered throughout the year in a wide range of disciplines, including music and the arts, technology, science, environmental education, public speaking, animal care, and culinary arts.